The race was stopped after the incident on the opening lap of the British Supersport race

-British Superbike meeting at Oulton Park 'suspended' after 11-rider crash in Supersport race
+British Superbike meeting at Oulton Park cancelled after ‘severe and catastrophic’ 11-rider crash in Supersport race

 The incident resulted in the immediate deployment of the red flag, bringing the race to a stop on the first lap.